Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 I looked at the map and realized, that if I go to the South.
 I will come to the Russian border that separates Lithuania and Kaliningrad.
 It is pretty weird, that Russia occupies a small piece of remote land in the middle of nowhere.
 I was curious to see, how the border is guarded so I headed South.

-After 1 hour of walking, I came up to the sign, that warns everyone from trespassing on the mother’s Russia land.
+After 1 hour of walking, I came up to the sign, that warns everyone from trespassing on the mother’s Russian land.
 The message was clear.

 Right before the sign, there are tons of footsteps in the sand.
 Behind the sign, there was none.
 As you might have guessed, I didn’t dare to cross the sign.
 At least I made some pictures of a metal fence that goes deep into the sea and a military base with anti-missile radar behind it.